-The scope and sequence of the M.S. in Management programs facilitates completion within a 15 month or a two year time frame.
+The M.S. in Management: General Management programs can be completed within 15 months or over a two-year time frame.
 For more information, contact graduate@elmira.edu.

 Unique Capstone Experience

 Students enroll in the capstone graduate seminar which provides the opportunity to employ the skills learned throughout their program of study to develop a capstone project relevant to professional practice.
 As a synthesis of graduate level coursework, candidates will demonstrate mastery of content and present their proposed project to colleagues and relevant stakeholders.
 Capstone projects are designed to demonstrate critical thinking skills and problem solving ability within a collaborative paradigm of management.